infinum/ios-handbook/Custom xcconfigs files for dummies.md

 ### Step 4 - custom xcconfig

 - custom xCconfig files
-	- for all above, we want to use _xCconfig_ files to make it easier for us in the long run
+	- for all above, we want to use _xcconfig_ files to make it easier for us in the long run
 		- it is much easier to add something when in text file that in the xCode
 	- but manually copying keys from xcode to xcconfig files is cumbersome and error prone
 	- we will use this handy tool for automatic creation [BuildSettingsExtractor](https://github.com/dempseyatgithub/BuildSettingExtractor)